Yahoo! Inc. (2017–present): Under Verizon (2017–2021)

-In May 2018, Verizon and Samsung agreed to terms that would preload four Oath applications ("apps") onto Samsung Galaxy S9 smartphones.
+In May 2018, Verizon and Samsung agreed to terms that would preload four Oath mobile apps onto Samsung Galaxy S9 smartphones.
 The agreement includes Oath's Newsroom, Yahoo!
 Sports, Yahoo!
 Finance, and go90 mobile video apps (closed in July 2018), with integration of native Oath advertisements into both the Oath apps and Samsung's own Galaxy and Game Launcher apps.

 On September 12, 2018, it was announced that K. Guru Gowrappan would succeed Tim Armstrong as CEO, effective October 1.

 On December 3, 2018, the company declared a new set of rules for the Tumblr community that took effect December 17, 2018, banning "adult content".
 This move raised objections that it harms their LGBTQ community, sexual abuse survivors, sex workers, adult content blogs, and other bloggers.
 The move came after the Tumblr app was removed from the Apple App Store due to issues with child pornography, leading some to speculate that the ban may have been made to regain access to the App Store.

 In December 2018, Verizon announced that it was cutting 10% of Oath's workforce and would write down the value of the business by $4.6B.
 Verizon management blamed competitive pressures and that the business never achieved the anticipated benefits.
 The move wiped out all of the goodwill on the balance sheets that accompanied the acquisitions.

-On January 8, 2019, Oath was renamed Verizon Media.